DrakeMTB/drakeMTB/webpages/raceday.md

 **What are parents supposed to do while watching a race?** [On supporting your Riders during a race]({{site.baseurl}}/racesupport)

 **What does a typical Race Weekend look like?**
-Race Weekend Race weekend can be a stressful time for riders and their traveling support crew, so it really pays off to prepare in advance, keep travel gear in one place, look through the Race Kit checklist [insert link to race_kit.pdf here ], and create a travel routine. *Note:  If a Rider cannot come to a a race due to illness or other unexpected event, let <DrakeMTBCoaches@gmail.com>  know one week ahead of time if you can.*
+Race Weekend Race weekend can be a stressful time for riders and their traveling support crew, so it really pays off to prepare in advance, keep travel gear in one place, look through the [Race Kit checklist]({{site.baseurl}}/images/race_kit.pdf), and create a travel routine. *Note:  If a Rider cannot come to a a race due to illness or other unexpected event, let <DrakeMTBCoaches@gmail.com>  know one week ahead of time if you can.*

 Here’s a sample weekend schedule for Sunday Races.
 If the race is on a Saturday, then it is helpful to do all of the packing and preparation on Thursday night, as the Riders usually get clearance from the high school to leave campus at noon.